pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 2/lec2.md

 ---
-title: tenses and aspects in English
+title: Tenses and Aspects in English
 date: 2025-05-08
 tags:
   - Notes